Journals of the FOUNDATION PHOTOGRAPHY black and white

 Martin Weinhold – In Canadian Workspaces

-This 10-year long-term project is a rare work of contemporary photography and unique in Canada.
+This ten-year, long-term project is a rare work of contemporary photography and unique in Canada.
 It began in April 2006.
-Weinhold himself explains it as follows: "Work is the foundation of Canadian society, but there is no real model for its representation.
-Unlike in Europe, which is now a settled continent, in Canada there is a relationship between person and space...
-The people I capture in my pictures have to deal with two dramatic conflicts: they are exposed in space and time and at the same time forced to earn a living."
+Weinhold himself explains it as follows: "Work is the foundation of Canadian society, yet there is no real model for its representation.
+Unlike in Europe, a now established continent, in Canada there is a relationship between person and space...
+The people I capture in my images must navigate two dramatic conflicts: They are exposed in space and time and simultaneously forced to earn a living."

 Authors: Text by Don Snyder